 Another great time to visit Siesta Beach is on Sundays, one hour before sunset.
 The Siesta Key Drum Circle performs on the beach behind the main pavilion.
 The improvised display of musical expression always draws a large crowd and belly dancers, hoop dancers and street performers add to the fun.

-There are two bridges onto Siesta Key: Siesta Drive to the north and Stickney Point Road further south.
-There is plenty of parking – 800 spaces – but they soon get snapped up and no-one leaves early.
-It’s worth arriving early to get one of the more convenient parking spaces located at the main public beach parking facility.
-Several access points are found north of the public lot along Beach Road but parking is very limited.
+There is 850 parking spaces at the main Siesta Beach public parking lot – but they soon get snapped up and most folks spend the day at the beach.
+It’s worth arriving early (before 10 a.m.) to get a spot here.
+Several access points are found north and south of the public lot along Beach Road but parking at these access points is very limited.